Ladies, ladies. We need to have a little chat… ok? OK!

 We are going to talk about beauty sleep.
 Now, we all know how important sleep is, especially with the busy lives us women lead.
 BUT, I’m not talking about plain old sleep… I’m talking about beauty sleep!
 How much time do we spend sleeping every day… 7-8 hours?
 Lets do some calculating; that means we spend about 114 days per year sleeping!
 By the time we are 30 years old that means we have slept for close to 10 years!
 We do a lot of sleeping!
 I think that calls for some serious thought to how we sleep!!

 Over the last year as I have done tons of research on how to get my hair to grow I have found so many helpful hints!
 From Coconut oil Treatments to Silk pillowcases!
 I was in a department store one day about to buy a polyester satin pillowcase, I had heard that satin pillow cases were the KEY to keeping my hair hydrated and healthy.
 When I approached the checkout counter the woman asked me why I was buying the pillowcase?
 “Uh.. because my hair is breaking off and super damaged!”
-To my surprise she told me to put the pillowcase back and go home and find a better one!
+To my surprise she told me to put the pillowcase back.
 She proceeded to tell me that while she was a hair dresser for 25 years she had seen the miracles that SILK satin not polyester satin had worked on her clients.
 I went home and did my research.
 Sure enough.. silk is exactly what I needed.

 Here are some of the benefits of sleeping on silk: